Boeing probe focuses on battery, 787 deliveries halted

 In Washington, the top U.S. transportation official, Ray LaHood, said the 787 would not fly until regulators were "1,000 percent sure" it was safe.
 A week earlier, LaHood said he would not hesitate to travel on a Dreamliner.

-Officials from the Federal Aviation Administration FAA.L, U.S. National Transportation Safety Board NTSB.L and Boeing joined Japanese authorities looking into what caused warning lights to go off this week on an All Nippon Airways Co (9202.T) domestic flight, prompting the aircraft to make an emergency landing at Takamatsu airport in western Japan.
+Officials from the Federal Aviation Administration (FAA), U.S. National Transportation Safety Board (NTSB) and Boeing joined Japanese authorities looking into what caused warning lights to go off this week on an All Nippon Airways Co (9202.T) domestic flight, prompting the aircraft to make an emergency landing at Takamatsu airport in western Japan.

-The incident prompted regulators in the United States and around the world to ground the 50 Dreamliners in service.

-The biggest safety concerns centred on its lithium-ion batteries, which are lighter than conventional batteries, pack more energy and are faster to recharge, but are also potentially flammable.
+The biggest safety concerns centered on its lithium-ion batteries, which are lighter than conventional batteries, pack more energy and are faster to recharge, but are also potentially flammable.

 When the FAA announced the grounding of all six U.S.-operated 787s on Wednesday, the agency said airlines would have to show the batteries were safe and in compliance with its rules.
 It said both battery failures released flammable chemicals, heat damage and smoke - all of which could damage critical systems on the plane and spark a fire in the electrical compartment.